nikobojs/manuscrape_nuxt/README.md

 #### TL;DR:

-Clone repositories, look for TODO-comments, make improvement, create feature branch (naming doesn't matter), commit, create PR, and done!
+Fork repositories, look for TODO-comments, make improvement, create feature branch (naming doesn't matter), commit, create PR, and done!
 The PR will be reviewed by the project maintainers.

 #### Git conventions